Holomorphic maps between configuration spaces of Riemann surfaces: background

+We now turn our attention to families of Riemann surfaces.
+Let $\CMcal{M}_{g,n}'$ be a finite orbifold cover of $\CMcal{M}_{g,n}$.
 A homomorphism $f: G \to \Mod(S_{g,n})$ is said to be {\em sufficiently large} if the image contains two pseudo-Anosov elements with distinct fixed point sets in $\text{PMF}(S_{g,n})$.
 We will not need to know the precise meaning of these terms, only that a sufficiently large subgroup is not {\em reducible}, i.e. there is no globally-invariant finite set of curves.
 Daskalopoulos-Wentworth proved the following \cite[Theorem 5.7]{DW}.